SixdegreeLab/MasteringChainAnalytics/en/00_introductions/readme.md

 There are many online resources or tutorials about on-chain data analysis, but they are scattered and of varying quality.
-Web3 is an open university, but it's quite painful to spend a lot of energy looking for suitable textbooks, and most of the high-quality content is written in English, which poses a language barrier for Chinese users.
+Web3 is an open university, but it's quite painful to spend a lot of energy looking for suitable textbooks.

 Therefore, the Sixdegree team will launch a series of tutorials on "Becoming an On-Chain Data Analyst", application-oriented, combined with blockchain data structure and SQL syntax,